AhmedKamran1/website-builder-playground/TRACK.md

 - fix simple nav tabs to be buttons and add logo with alt text and option to upload image
 - paragraph change on enter press and render accordingly to it //DONE
 - extract common components,fix image pallete for navbar,fix section palletes structure, fix navbar pallete structure if necessary
-- remove button work completely
+- remove button work completely // DONE
 - naming conventions of states in customization pallete/ section pallete, grid naming convention, enums of sections/navbar if necessary
 - remove unnesecary properties from common-section-palletes folders components
 - update happening on changing selected component